ConjureFi/docs/protocol/collateral-system.md

 ### Summary

 In Conjure minting a Synth is technically opening a Collateralized Dept Position \(CDP\) working as a loan.
-If a user wishes to mint a synth they have to come up with a deposit in Ethereum to create the underlying collateralization.
+If a user wishes to mint a synth they have to come up with a deposit in Ether to create the underlying collateralization.

 ### Loans